AQ-Stacker: An Adaptive Quantum Matrix Multiplication Algorithm with Scaling via Parallel Hadamard Stacking

-\begin{itemize} \item \textbf{Theoretical QRAM Interface:} By assuming a standard Quantum Random Access Memory (QRAM) model, the algorithm achieves state preparation in $O(\log N)$ depth.
-This provides a theoretical path to a total quantum depth of $O(\log N)$ for a full $N \times N$ matrix-vector multiplication. \item \textbf{Near-Term Memoization Mode:} In the absence of physical QRAM, we propose a classical memoization strategy to mitigate the traditional $O(N^3)$ preparation bottleneck.
-By pre-calculating the isometric decompositions for the $2N$ unique vectors in $A$ and $B$, we reduce the heavy mathematical overhead of state synthesis from $O(N^3)$ to $O(N^2)$. \end{itemize}
+In the absence of physical QRAM, we propose a classical memoization strategy to mitigate the traditional $O(N^3)$ preparation bottleneck.
+By pre-calculating the isometric decompositions for the $2N$ unique vectors in $A$ and $B$, we reduce the heavy mathematical overhead of state synthesis from $O(N^3)$ to $O(N^2)$.
+(See Alg. \ref{alg:hadamard_memoization}).

-This hybrid approach ensures that the classical pre-processing cost strictly matches the fundamental $O(N^2)$ I/O floor of matrix operations, making AQ-STACKER the first Hadamard-based framework that remains classically competitive while awaiting QRAM maturity.

 In this stage, the algorithm prepares the metadata required for the quantum execution.
-Crucially, the classical Euclidean norms $\|A_i\|$ and $\|B_j\|$ are calculated for each of the $N$ rows of $A$ and $N$ columns of $B$.
+The classical Euclidean norms $\|A_i\|$ and $\|B_j\|$ are calculated for each of the $N$ rows of $A$ and $B$.
 Since each norm calculation is $O(N)$, the total classical overhead for norm pre-calculation is $O(N^2)$.

-These norms are stored as metadata alongside the \textbf{QRAM Input Model}.
-We assume that row and column vectors are addressable in $O(\log N)$ time.
 The algorithm then generates a buffer of $N^2$ Hadamard test objects, each mapped to the normalized states $|\psi_i\rangle$ and $|\phi_j\rangle$.
-By pre-calculating norms at the matrix level rather than the element level, we ensure that the classical preparation phase remains strictly $O(N^2)$, preserving the quadratic scaling of the overall framework.
+By pre-calculating norms at the row/column vector level rather than the element level, we ensure that the classical preparation phase remains strictly $O(N^2)$, preserving the quadratic scaling.
+The final circuit buffer \textit{(hadamard\_tests)} is returned for stage 2.

-\begin{remark}[State Preparation Overhead] While {\name} assumes an $O(\log N)$ QRAM interface for state preparation \cite{qram_survey}, we acknowledge that on near-term hardware lacking a physical QRAM, state synthesis for arbitrary vectors may scale as $O(N)$ \cite{shende2006}.
-In such regimes, the "Turbo" mode depth remains $O(N)$, though the parallel Hadamard stacking still provides a linear speedup over sequential inner-product estimation. \end{remark}